NodePing/PUSH_Clients/Python3/NodePingPython3PUSH/metrics/dnslookup/README.md

 ## Configuration

+Be sure to have the dnspython package installed to do DNS queries.

+`python3 -m pip install --user dnspython`

+On Windows:

+`python.exe -m pip install --user dnspython`

 You will need to modify the `config.py` file in this directory and set your own values for the metric: